Exploring Lake Arthur: The Ultimate Guide to Moraine State Park’s Main Attraction

 Backcountry Camping

-Though there are no official campground options in Moraine State Park, with the North Country Scenic Trail transecting, there is an option for overnight camping at one backcountry shelter area.
+There are no official campground options in Moraine State Park, but with the North Country Scenic Trail transecting the park, there is an option for overnight camping at one backcountry shelter area.

 Group Camping

-Another option for tent camping can be found at one of two group tent sites.
+Another option for tent camping is at one of two group tent sites.
+Road access is available near each campsite.

-One is situated near Five Points and mile marker 3 on the all-purpose bicycle trail on the North Shore.
+One is located near Five Points (mile marker 3 on the all-purpose bicycle trail) on the North Shore.

 The other is at Muskrat Cove on the South Shore.